1. What is a Chromebook?

 If the device is lost or stolen, the student will be charged the full replacement cost similar to how the District handles lost textbooks currently.
 This provision will also be noted in the student handbook.
 In addition, in the case of suspected theft, please immediately contact local law enforcement to file a police report.
 Please share a copy of the police report with your school to allow the school district to assist the police in recovering the stolen device.

-*For the 2019-20 school year, U-46 will charge each student in grades 5 through 12 a $25 technology fee to cover repair insurance, That fee is waived for students who qualify for free and reduced lunch.
+For the 2019-20 school year, U-46 charged each student in grades 5 through 12 a $25 technology fee to cover repair insurance, That fee is waived for students who qualify for free and reduced lunch.
 If a device is accidentally damaged, there will be no charge to the student for repair.
 If it is determined that the damage was not accidental, the student may be charged the full repair or replacement cost.
-In addition, if the device is lost, the student will be charged the full replacement cost similar to how the District handles lost textbooks.
-This provision will also be noted in the 2019-20 Student Handbook.
+This provision will also be noted in the student handbook.

 9. Are the Chromebooks uniquely assigned to a specific student?